SmartlyDressedGames/Unturned-Docs/ModHooks.md

 Events for driver entering and exiting the vehicle.
 These events are fired on server and client.

+### Vehicle Turret Event Hook

+Events for Turret_# GameObjects in the vehicle when guns are used.
+These events are fired on server and client.

 ### Weather Event Hook

 Events for day, night, full moon, and weather.
 These events are fired on server and client.